Home Tattoo 31 Photos: Tiny Ear Tattoos For Aesthetes To Try Out

 What Should You Do Before Getting An Ear Tattoo?

-According to Ann Arbor-based tattoo artist Carrie Metz-Caporusso, who specializes in tiny tattoos, there are three simple things you should do before the big day.
-“It’s always important to get a good night’s sleep, stay well hydrated—I think this is one of the most important ones—and eat a good meal,” she says.
+Ann Arbor–based tattoo artist Carrie Metz-Caporusso, who specializes in tiny tattoos, recommends three essentials before the big day: get a full night of rest, stay well hydrated, and eat a proper meal.

 #2